Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

 Besides the Open exported file location

-and Open exported file location
+and Open exported file

-, for export option based on custom commands, typora also provides a Show command output
+, for export option based on custom commands, Typora also provides a Show command output

-For pandoc-based export items, besides the options we put in the preferences panel, you can also use all available command line arguments in https://pandoc.org/MANUAL.html by appending them in the “Extra Arguments” field.
+For pandoc-based export items, besides the options we put in the preferences panel, you can also use all the available command line arguments in https://pandoc.org/MANUAL.html by appending them in the “Extra Arguments” field.
 For words like ${value}

-Please refer install pandoc.
+Please refer to install pandoc.

 You can use ${variables}